monicacrespo/bootcamp-devops-student-kubernetes/01-monolith/README.md

 The key points here are:

-* Kustomize has configMapGenerator, which generates a ConfigMap called `todo-app-cm` from the `config/client.env` env file that contains the database configuration:
+* Kustomize has configMapGenerator, which generates a ConfigMap called `todo-app-cm` from the `config/client.env` env file that contains the environment and the port as well as the database configuration:

   ```
   NODE_ENV=production